 As you would expect at such a pukka set, you are expected to graft and pupils put in an above-average 60-69 hours a week.
 The environment is supportive and, as one junior put it, “it’s not the Ritz, but we have all the facilities we need to carry out our everyday practice very comfortably”.

-The set scores Bs for colleagues and facilities.
+The set scores an A for colleagues.
 Praising the members, one pupil says: “I could ring anyone in chambers and ask for their advice on an issue that I am encountering”.
 Another says: “Chambers is full of approachable people who are willing to talk through thorny issues or just have a catch up down the pub” and the proximity of the Old Nick on nearby Sandland Street ensures the latter happens often with “many a spontaneous pint on the way home”.

 Pupillage applications are made through the Pupillage Gateway and the set looks to recruit those with a commitment to criminal law, sound academic background and a passion and flair for advocacy.